Eddie Fisher: Personal life

 Fisher supported Lyndon B. Johnson in the 1964 United States presidential election.

 Death

 Fisher fell and broke his hip on September 9, 2010, and died 13 days later on September 22, 2010, at his home in Berkeley, California, from complications from hip surgery, at the age of 82.
+His ashes were interred at Cypress Lawn Memorial Park next to his wife Betty Lin, who died in 2001.